 Let’s talk about our supply chain.

-Each ring we deliver is crafted as a made-to-order bespoke piece therefore each ring requires different components and often is delivered to a different country, at a different manufacturing speed.
+Each ring we deliver is crafted as a made-to-order custom piece therefore each ring requires different components and often is delivered to a different country, at a different manufacturing speed.
 As such our supply chain process varies from ring-to-ring depending on the requirements.

 The 3D printing is done there and the 3D wax is cast into metal.
 They may also do some of the initial work on the ring preparing it for our craftsmen.